The most common questions readers ask me are “how many channels will I be able to receive?”, and “what kind of antenna should I get?”

 How TV Signals Propagate

-In an ideal flat world, TV signals would radiate in a perfect circle outward from the source.
+In an ideal flat world, TV signals would radiate in a perfect circle outward from the source, like ripples of water in a still pond.
 The strength of the signal would just depend on how far you were from the transmitter.

 But, the real world can be bumpy with all kinds of hills, mountains, and valleys.
 I did some analysis using an online tool at the TVFool.com website to determine how much effect these terrain features have on your TV signal.
 The answer is that they have a huge effect!